USGS-R/slim-data-release-template/README.md

     command: sf_to_zip(zip_filename = target_name,
       sf_object = sf_spatial_data, layer_name = I('spatial_data'))
 ```

-write final metadata files as you want them to appear in the data release.
+Push the files to sciencebase using these two utility functions that are included in `src/sb_utils.R` of this repo template
 ```yaml
   sb_data:
     command: sb_replace_files(sbid,